distempr/updatedns/README.md

 Replace `:zone_identifier` with the zone ID.

-For authentication with CloudFlare, use "Authorization: Bearer :token" to the requests.
+For authentication with Cloudflare, use "Authorization: Bearer :token" to the requests.